Your visit to Horsey

 The main path from Horsey Gap car park follows the line of the dunes and is essentially a farm track.
-It is level but can be muddy and puddles form in bad weather.
+It is level but can be rutted and becomes muddy with puddles forming in wet weather.

 A metal gate, wide enough to allow access to wheelchairs and buggies, leads on to the main path but there are no other adaptations on site for visitors with special needs.
 There is no easy access on the dunes for wheelchairs or buggies and the grassy/sandy paths are sloping and uneven.

-If you have mobility difficulties, please bear in mind the distance to the main viewing platforms and that they are reached by a flight of wooden steps.
+If you have mobility difficulties, please bear in mind the distance to the main viewing platforms (about 1 mile – 25 minutes walk) and that they are reached by a long flight of wooden steps.